 Role of Consultants.
-During 2019 and 2020, the Company and the Compensation Committee received advice from Frederic W. Cook & Co., Inc. ("F.W.
+During 2020 and 2021, the Company and the Compensation Committee received advice from Frederic W. Cook & Co., Inc. (F.W.
 Cook") with respect to executive compensation practices within the airline and related transportation and logistics industries using data from the peer group listed below.
 The Company and the Compensation Committee retained F.W.
-Cook to advise on the amounts and forms of compensation awarded to Named Executives in 2019 and 2020.
+Cook to advise on the amounts and forms of compensation awarded to Named Executives in 2020 and 2021.
 After conducting an evaluation using the factors established by the Securities and Exchange Commission and The Nasdaq Global Select Market, the Compensation Committee determined that F.W.
 Cook is independent and that there is no conflict of interest resulting from the engagement of F.W.
-Cook during 2020.
+Cook during 2021.
 The Compensation Committee has sole authority to hire and fire external compensation consultants.

 Industry Compensation Data.
 The Compensation Committee evaluates data regarding the executive compensation programs of other air carriers, as well as other transportation and logistics companies, in order to determine the competitiveness of the Company's executive compensation programs.
 The Compensation Committee performed such a review in November 2019, which included a review of the executive compensation levels and practices at peer companies where SkyWest approximates the median in enterprise value and market capitalization.
-The peer companies used in the November 2019 review for purposes of setting 2020 executive compensation were: Air Canada Inc., Alaska Air Group, Inc., Allegiant Travel Company, Atlas Air Worldwide Holdings, Inc., Genesee & Wyoming Inc., Hawaiian Holdings, Inc., Hub Group, Inc., J.B.
-Hunt Transport Services, Inc., JetBlue Airways Corporation, Kansas City Southern, Mesa Air Group, Inc., Old Dominion Freight Line, Inc., Spirit Airlines, Inc., Werner Enterprises, Inc., WestJet Airlines Ltd. and YRC Worldwide Inc. The peer group was modified in November 2020 to include Allegiant Travel Company, ArcBest Corporation, Atlas Air Worldwide Holdings, Inc., Echo Global Logistics, Inc., Hawaiian Holdings, Inc., Hub Group, Inc., Kansas City Southern, Kirby Corporation, Knight-Swift Transportation Holdings, Inc., Matson, Inc., Old Dominion Freight Line, Inc., Spirit Airlines, Inc. and Werner Enterprises, Inc.
+A peer review has not been conducted since November 2019 due to limitations on compensation imposed under the Company's Payroll Support Program Agreements with U.S. Treasury that began in March 2020 (see "Limitations on Compensation" below).
+The peer group used in the last review included Allegiant Travel Company, ArcBest Corporation, Atlas Air Worldwide Holdings, Inc., Echo Global Logistics, Inc., Hawaiian Holdings, Inc., Old Dominion Freight Line, Inc., Spirit Airlines, Inc. and Werner Enterprises, Inc.